 If you lose one or more teeth due to periodontal disease or another cause, there is hope.
-Dental implants are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
+Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and facial contours will be preserved.
 Patients with dental implants can smile with confidence.

 What are Dental Implants?

-Dental implants are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
+Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 Implants are titanium posts that are surgically placed into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes.
 The bone bonds with the titanium and creates a strong foundation.
-Dental implants also help preserve facial structure and prevents the bone deterioration that occurs when teeth are missing.
+Dental implants also help preserve facial structure and prevent the bone deterioration that occurs when teeth are missing.

 How does Computer Guided Dental Implant Surgery Work?

 Dr. Yamaoka uses computer guided technology to evaluate the bone and virtually plan the exact location of where to place the implant.
-Our unique computer guided surgery technique provides our patients with individual treatment solutions that are custom-made and computer guided technology allows us to treatment plan your dental therapy with the greatest accuracy.
+Our unique computer guided surgery technique provides our patients with individual treatment solutions that are custom-made and computer guided technology allows us to plan your dental treatment therapy with the greatest accuracy.